Posted on May 26 2017

 Mealybugs: Resembling bits of cotton, mealybugs spell potential, distorting trouble to succulents much in the same way as aphids, and also attract hungry ants in the process.
 Adult females can lay hundreds of eggs.
 The secretions can build up as a sooty, photosynthesis-disrupting film.

-may take on a bluish tint courtesy of their waxy secretions.
+Root mealybugs: These guys specialize in, yep, root consumption.
+As their numbers increase, the surrounding soil may take on a bluish tint courtesy of their waxy secretions.
 Root mealybugs make plants more prone to rot from bacterial and fungal infections.

 Spider mites: These little, colony-forming ones do spin webs, but are far smaller and much more harmful to plants than their larger relatives.